movilla1/aeromanager/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Hobby Project to handle time logs for flying club.

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.7, Rails 6

-* System dependencies
+* System dependencies: Active Admin gem for administration.

 * Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+Adjust the database configuration to match your needs, then follow the standard `rails db:migrate` followed by `rails db:seed`

-* Deployment instructions
+* Deployment
+Use any server that's compatible with Rails 6, or resource to basic puma, depending on the system load.

-* ...
+* FRONTEND
+Front-end is kept in a separated repository, clone and use https://github.com/movilla1/aeromanager-frontend